svioletg/py-squaremap-combiner/README.rst

 ``tiles`` folder which likely contains folders like ``minecraft_overworld``, ``minecraft_the_nether``, and ``minecraft_the_end``.
-You will supply the path to this ``tiles`` folder for the script to work, and then specify a “world” (dimension) to use the tiles of, which will be one of the three aformentioned subfolders - the ``minecraft_`` prefix can be omitted when entering them, but you should not alter the folder names themselves.
+You will supply the path to this ``tiles`` folder for the script to work, and then specify a "world" (dimension) to use the tiles of, which will be one of the three aformentioned subfolders - the ``minecraft_`` prefix can be omitted when entering them, but you should not alter the folder names themselves.